cdklabs/cdk-cicd-wrapper/MIGRATION.md

 Each section details the changes introduced between specific version ranges (e.g., [0.0.0] - [0.0.6]).

+### [0.1.5] - [0.2.0] Migration - Compliance Bucket Name definition

+This upgrade introduces a new property to define the name of the compliance bucket.
+This is required to ensure that the compliance bucket name is unique across all AWS accounts.

+#### Breaking changes:

+* **Compliance Bucket Name:** The compliance bucket name can be defined for each deployment stage separately.
+The default value is still the same as before.
+If you want to use the default value, you don't need to make any changes.

 ### [0.0.12] - [0.1.0] Migration - Updates for Multiple Languages and Hooks

 This upgrade brings exciting new features like support for Python, Java, Go, and C# in your CDK CI/CD projects!
 Additionally, there are some changes to how hooks are defined.